Leland (musician)

-Brett Leland McLaughlin, known professionally as Leland, is an American singer and songwriter.
+Brett Leland McLaughlin (born July 22, 1987) is an American singer and songwriter.
 Based in Los Angeles, California, he has worked closely with a range of popular artists, including Selena Gomez, Troye Sivan, Daya, Andy Grammer, Kelsea Ballerini and Allie X. In December 2017, McLaughlin signed with Vertigo Berlin/Universal Music Germany for his career as a singer and is currently published by Sony/ATV Music Publishing.
+Since 2017, he has been the resident songwriter and producer for RuPaul's Drag Race and some of its spin-offs.
+McLaughlin graduated from Belmont University's School of Music in 2009 with a major in commercial voice.